neondatabase/website/content/docs/ai/ai-concepts.md

 ### Distance metrics

 Vector similarity search computes similarities (the distance) between data points.
-Calculating how 'far apart' data points are helps us understand the relationship between them.
+Calculating how far apart data points are helps us understand the relationship between them.
 Distance can be computed in different ways using different metrics.
 Some popular distance metrics include:

 - Euclidean (L2): Often referred to as the "ordinary" distance you'd measure with a ruler.
 - Manhattan (L1): Also known as "taxicab" or "city block" distance.
 - Cosine: This calculates the cosine of the angle between two vectors.

+Other distance metrics supported by the `pgvector` extension include Hamming distance and Jaccard distance.

 Different distance metrics can be more appropriate for different tasks, depending on the nature of the data and the specific relationships you're interested in.
 For instance, cosine similarity is often used in text analysis.

 ## Generating embeddings

-A common approach to generate embeddings is to use OpenAI’s Embeddings API.
+A common approach to generating embeddings is to use an LLM API, such as [OpenAI’s Embeddings API](https://platform.openai.com/docs/api-reference/embeddings).
 This API allows you to input a text string into an API endpoint, which then returns the corresponding embedding.
 The "cow jumped over the moon" example above is a simplistic example with 3 dimensions.
-Most embedding models generate a much larger number of embeddings.
-OpenAI's `text-embedding-ada-002` model, for example, generates 1536 embeddings.
+Most embedding models generate embeddings with a much larger number of dimensions.
+OpenAI's newest and most performant embedding models, `text-embedding-3-small` and `text-embedding-3-large`, generate embeddings with 1536 and 3072 dimensions by default.

 Here's an example of how to use OpenAI's `text-embedding-ada-002` model to generate an embedding: